Loki (Marvel Comics): Young Avengers

 The team is left in a situation where neither Wiccan nor Loki are powerful enough to fight Mother.
-To increase Loki's power, Wiccan ages Loki's body to that of a teenager, increasing his powers.
+To increase Loki's power, Wiccan ages Loki's body to that of a teenager.
 Now able to take on Mother, as well as Leah, who had recruited the exes of the other Young Avengers members, the group goes to Mother's dimension to stop things once and for all.
 In his confrontation with Leah, she taunts him for destroying his younger self.
 Realizing that she is merely an illusion created by his own guilty conscience, Loki confesses his part in freeing Mother, as well as for killing his younger self.
 Now sated, the exes and Leah vanish, allowing the Young Avengers to defeat Mother.
 When Wiccan turns to introduce his teammate to his parents, he finds that Loki is missing, having fled the scene wracked with guilt over his actions.
 Later, when the team throws a New Year's party, Prodigy sees Loki watching them and confronts him, only to find out that Loki supplied the money behind the party.
 Loki admits that if he came back, the team would probably forgive him, and therefore he will not show himself, feeling unworthy of their forgiveness.
 After briefly making a pass at Prodigy, Loki appears to teleport away.
 As the party ends and the team leaves, Loki looks on fondly at a photo of himself with the team.